Notes on rate equations in nonlinear continuum mechanics: Rate Constitutive Equations

 Here $g^{ij}$ are the components of the inverse metric, $K=\lambda+\frac{2}{3}\mu$ is the \emph{bulk modulus} or \emph{modulus of compression}, $G=\mu$ is the \emph{shear modulus}, and $\lambda,\mu$ are the \emph{Lamé constants}.
 The considered grade-zero hypoelastic rate constitutive equation takes the equivalent forms

 and

 \end{defAu}

 \begin{remaAu} Within the hypoelasticity framework the stress is not necessarily path-independent such that hypoelastic constitutive equations generally produce non-zero dissipation in a closed cycle \cite{Sim1998}.
+Therefore, a hypoelastic model is not necessarily integrable towards an elastic model \cite{Tru1963,Ago2024}.
 Bernstein~\cite{Ber1960} proposed conditions to proof if a certain hypoelastic model represents an elastic or even hyperelastic material, i.e.~elastic in the sense of Cauchy and Green, respectively.
 If a certain hypoelastic model is elastic, additional conditions must hold so that the model represents a hyperelastic material.
 Simo and Pister~\cite{Sim1984a} show that any grade-zero hypoelastic constitutive equation with constant isotropic tensor according to Definition~\ref{def36} cannot represent an elastic material.
-Instead, the components of $\bs{\mathsfit{a}}$ must be nontrivial functions of the Jacobian $J$ of the motion, and must also reduce to the linear elastic case for $J=1$ \cite{Sim1984a}. \end{remaAu}
+Instead, the components of $\bs{\mathsfit{a}}$ must be nontrivial functions of the Jacobian $J$ of the motion, and must also reduce to the linear elastic case for $J=1$ \cite{Sim1984a}.
+For some applications, it is indeed desirable that the hypoelastic model for large deformations be the rate form of some constitutive equation for hyperelasticity.
+In this context, the particular case of Hooke-like isotropic hyperelastic material has been considered by Korobeynikov \cite{Kor2023a}. \end{remaAu}